 Before joining the U.S. Marines and departing for World War II, Power would star in one of his favorites, the vivid Technicolor Blood and Sand (1941).
 Directed by Rouben Mamoulian, it is the story of a brilliant bullfighter undone by temptation and jealousy.
 Power was apparently entranced by co-star Rita Hayworth, one of his two leading ladies (the other was Linda Darnell), and his stand-in reportedly noticed that the actor could not take his eyes from her throughout filming.

 Also prior to entering the service, Power completed A Yank in the R.A.F.
 (1941), a war-time romance that paired him with Fox’s other superstar, Betty Grable.
-He also appeared in The Black Swan (1942), a Technicolor swashbuckler in which Maureen O’Hara’s artistocratic character plays hard-to-get with Power’s, a dashing reformed pirate.
+He also appeared in The Black Swan (1942), a Technicolor swashbuckler in which Maureen O’Hara, as an aristocratic young beauty, plays hard-to-get with Power’s character, a dashing reformed pirate.

 |Tyrone Power, U.S. Marine Corps|